thegrumpys/odop/docs/Help/menus.md

 **View : Calculator**

-Calculator View, available for spring design types, provides a simplified display of major input and output variables in a compact spring design specific format.
+Calculator View, available for spring design types, provides a simplified display of major input and output variables in a compact format specific to spring design.

 Right click (long press on a touch screen) on one of the white entry fields or a darker (more bold) numeric value to control FIX / FREE status and to establish or modify constraints on those variables.